-However, when asked about the effect the cuts will have on their family over the next twelve months, sixty-one per cent were either very or fairly concerned.
-Nearly half of people (48%) felt the government has made the wrong decisions about where the cuts should be made.
+However, when asked about the effect the cuts will have on their family over the next twelve months, 61 percent were either very or fairly concerned.
+Nearly half of people (48 percent) felt the government has made the wrong decisions about where the cuts should be made.

-Comparing their personal financial circumstances with twelve months ago, three times as many people felt they had got worse (43%) rather than better (14%).
-When asked about their personal experience of a range of public services over the last year, users were most likely to say that they had stayed the same, but between 20% (users of refuse collection and primary schools) and 37% (those with experience of the police) felt they had got worse in the last 12 months.
+Comparing their personal financial circumstances with twelve months ago, three times as many people felt they had got worse (43 percent) rather than better (14 percent).
+When asked about their personal experience of a range of public services over the last year, users were most likely to say that they had stayed the same, but between 20 percent (users of refuse collection and primary schools) and 37 percent (those with experience of the police) felt they had got worse in the last 12 months.

 The poll was commissioned by the RSA ahead of the Chancellor’s Autumn Statement which is widely predicted to announce yet more pain for public services.
 It will be re-run on a regular basis to track the changing impact of the austerity programme.

-The poll showed that thirty-eight per cent of people currently have no idea what proportion of the Government’s spending cuts have been carried out so far.
-The results showed that half of people believe a higher proportion of cuts have been carried out than is actually the case (51% think 20% or more of the cuts have been carried out so far - see notes to editors).
+The poll showed that 38 percent of people currently have no idea what proportion of the Government’s spending cuts have been carried out so far.
+The results showed that half of people believe a higher proportion of cuts have been carried out than is actually the case (51 percent think 20 percent or more of the cuts have been carried out so far - see notes to editors).

-When asked if they are worried that government and public services will do too little to help people in the years ahead, sixty-nine per cent agreed and only nine per cent disagreed.
+When asked if they are worried that government and public services will do too little to help people in the years ahead, 69 percent agreed and only nine percent disagreed.

 The poll follows a recently published report by the RSA and the Social Market Foundation that revealed a £48bn ‘black hole’ in the public finances.
 Fiscal Fallout discovered that the deteriorating economic situation means that a further £22bn of cuts will need to be found by 2018 if the Chancellor is to reach his goal of eradicating the structural deficit.

-This will mean savings of 23% from departmental spending will needed if current spending priorities are to be protected and £10.5bn from welfare is found, the report concluded.
+This will mean savings of 23 percent from departmental spending will needed if current spending priorities are to be protected and £10.5bn from welfare is found, the report concluded.

 Commenting on the Ipsos MORI poll, RSA Director of Programme, Adam Lent said: